-Looking to start sending a newsletter for your WordPress website?
-This article will show you how to accomplish this in just a few clicks.
+Looking to start sending an email newsletter for your WordPress website?
+This article will show you how to accomplish this in just a few clicks with Sendinblue WordPress newsletter plugin.

 - Generate recurring traffic to articles and pages on your website